RommelTJ/SoftwareDesignerMindset/02_TheSevenPrinciplesOfModernSoftwareDesign/03_LowCoupling/00_LowCoupling.md

 # Low Coupling

-* A measure of how much your classes need each other.
-* The lower the coupling, the more reusable it is.
-* Software design often has low coupling as a goal.
-* Low coupling makes refactorings easy.
-* You can't completely eliminate coupling.
-But you can be intentional about it.
 * Content coupling
   * When one method/function/class modifies directly the data of another class.
 * Global coupling